Easy and fun sewing projects

 Step 3 – attach the ruffles to the skirt

-In the end, the gathered ruffle has to be the same length as the line where you’re going to attach it.
+Tip: Spread the gathers evenly along the strip.
+The gathered ruffle should be the same length as the area on the connector piece where you’ll attach it.

 Step 4 – attach the waistband to the tiered ruffle skirt